The Affair Season 5 Finale Recap: The Whole Of The Moon

 Advertisement

-Across town and several decades back, Whitney figures out who actually planned her wedding and, after a dramatic conversation with her siblings and new husband, realizes she’s being a lot.
+Across town and several decades back, Whitney figures out who actually planned her wedding and, after a dramatic conversation with her siblings and new husband, realises she’s being a lot.
 While everyone else has seen Bruce (John Doman) as having a rough day, Whitney remembers a moment of clarity and a deep conversation about love.
 So Whit orchestrates a Solloway family sneak out and, as Neil Finn’s “She Will Have Her Way” (appropriate) plays, they run to the motel.
-Sadly, no one realized Helen was still not at this wedding and they find their parents having sex.
+Sadly, no-one realised Helen was still not at this wedding and they find their parents having sex.
 So, like little adults, they sit outside and eat the cake they snuck out.

 Back across time and the bay, Joanie heads home to her family to fix it.
 Noah, meanwhile, is sitting at Helen’s gravesite, reading her the book that Stacey (Abigail Dylan Harrison) wrote.
 We flashback again, to Helen and Noah saying their I dos as they decided to give their relationship another try.
 Which feels weird, thanks more to the #MeToo plot/timing than anything.
 But it seems to have stuck the second time around.
 As for Joanie, she goes back to her clapboard house and her daughters, and reconciles with her husband.
 Somehow the series ends with old Noah doing the flashmob dance by himself in front of the ocean while a cover of “The Whole of the Moon” plays.
 It ain’t Journey, thank god.